CCD.edu/FinAid | 303.556.5503 | Confluence Building, Room 120

 CCD uses the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for all forms of student financial aid, including grants, scholarships, work-study and loans.
 Some student financial aid awards are based on limited funding and are awarded on a first-come, first-served basis.
 For this reason, CCD encourages you to apply early each year.
 The FAFSA is available at FAFSA.gov each year on October 1 for the following fall, spring and summer semesters.

-In order to determine eligibility, students are advised to submit the FAFSA following the application process provided below.
-Eligible students must meet all of the following criteria:
+In order to determine eligibility, submit the FAFSA following the application process provided below.
+To be eligible, you must meet all of the following criteria:

 - Be a citizen or eligible non-citizen of the United States.